Phlow/feeling-responsive/pages/pages-root-folder/index.md

   title: "Download Theme"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: widget-github-303x182.jpg
-  text: '<em>Feeling Responsive</em> is totally free and licensed under the MIT License.
-Make it your own and do with it what you want.
-Grab your copy or clone it at GitHub and start your website with it.
+  text: '<em>Feeling Responsive</em> is free and licensed under a MIT License.
+Make it your own and start building.
+Grab the <a href="https://github.com/Phlow/feeling-responsive/tree/bare-bones-version">Bare-Bones-Version</a> for a fresh start or learn how to use it with the <a href="https://github.com/Phlow/feeling-responsive/tree/gh-pages">education-version</a> with sample posts and images.
 Then tell me via Twitter <a href="http://twitter.com/phlow">@phlow</a>.'
 permalink: /index.html
 ---